WarrantyNowVoid/jekyll-wnv/_posts/2013-11-26-thanksgiving-drinks-856eb.md

   imageHover: "Like this but with boooooooooooooooooze."
 ---

+The holiday season is in full swing here at WNV, and we were hoping to share a little of our spirit with all of you.
+Spirits, more accurately.
+Here are a few of our favorite thanksgiving drinks to help you get weird this year.

 #### The Dirty Birdy

 3oz of whiskey poured over chicken or turkey bouillon cubes.
 Served in a highball glass at room temperature.